USCIS Field Operations Directorate and American Immigration Lawyers Association (AILA) Liaison Meeting

 Question 6: Where does the file go after transfer from ICE counsel, in the scenario above?
 Is there a way for attorneys to track file movement to ensure it will be scheduled for interview?

 USCIS Response: If proceedings are terminated, ICE would likely route the file to USCIS for adjudication of any pending application or petition.
-Attorneys seeking information regarding the location of a particular A-file should contact the National Customer Service Center (NCSC) and ask to speak to a Tier 2 representative.
+Attorneys seeking information regarding the location of a particular A-file should contact the USCIS Contact Center and ask to speak to a Tier 2 representative.

 Question 7: Members report that some USCIS offices are requiring the payment of a filing fee once again where EOIR terminates proceedings so that an individual may file her adjustment application to the USCIS for adjudication.
 Would USCIS please confirm that when EOIR terminates proceedings after the respondent has paid the adjustment of status filing fee that no additional fee is necessary?
 Where should applicants file an I-765 and I-131 and with what proof that an adjustment of status is pending?